We are searching for

 Hand Signals for Driving a Car or Truck

 Driving is an ever-evolving skill that takes time and practice to perfect.
-As much as we like to think of ourselves as modern drivers, some things are still very much the same; one of these being hand signals.
-Arm signals for driving have been around since the days of horse-drawn buggies, and they remain an important tool for drivers today.
+As much as we like to think of ourselves as modern drivers, some things are still very much the same; one of these being car hand signals.
+Hand driving signals for driving have been around since the days of horse-drawn buggies, and they remain an important tool for drivers today.

 Take the time to learn the most common hand signals for driving and their importance in road safety.
 You never know when you may need to rely on these simple signals to keep you, or those around you, safe.

-Secondly, they can be used when verbal communication is impossible, such as when driving in a loud or windy area.
+Secondly, these vehicle hand signals can be used when verbal communication is impossible, such as when driving in a loud or windy area.
 Finally, you can use them to communicate with non-verbal cues, such as if you are deaf or have a hearing impairment.
 Now, what are the hand signals for driving?

 Left, Right, Stop Hand Signals